BSN Program in Los Angeles

 However, no claim can be paid to any student without a social security number or a taxpayer identification number.

-2 The Estimate for Book, Uniform, and Supply fees reflect the Manufacturer's Suggested Retail Price totals compiled in December 2022 and are subject to change.
+2 The Estimate for Book, Uniform, and Supply fees reflect the Manufacturer’s Suggested Retail Price totals compiled in December 2024 and are subject to change.
 Supplies become student purchases once issued to student.
 Students who drop or have been dismissed after supplies have been issued will assume ownership for these items and will not be eligible for refunds.
-For details on all of the supplies, contact the Bursar Office.
+For details on all of the supplies, contact the Student Accounts Office.

 BSN | Supplies issued in NURS 101L Fundamentals of Nursing Skills Lab.